operand/agency/README.md

 # The agents above can now communicate
 ```

-These are just some of the main `agency` features.
+These are just some of the main features.
 For more detailed information
 please see [the docs directory](./docs/).